 Think of it like your nearest food court kiosk.
 Law enforcement places their order (the less tasty legal kind).
 The helpful staff reviews it for accuracy and validity (Sorry, special agent.
 You can’t order this item off the subpoena menu), and if all is in order they provide the requested data back to the officer.
 This all takes place securely and on one site, which adds ease to the process and an extra layer of protection and privacy for both law enforcement and the account holder.

 In addition to these obvious advantages, many data holders are using compliance portals to ensure compliance with the European Union’s General Data Protection Regulation (GDPR), which went into effect last year.
-This landmark data privacy regulation has ushered in a new era for data controllers and processors, and compliance portals are an important step into the future of legal compliance.
+This landmark data privacy regulation ushered in a new era for data controllers and processors and has also inspired additional privacy laws, such as the California Consumer Protection Act (CCPA).
+Compliance portals are yet another important step into the future of legal compliance.